What to Do with the Household Hazardous Waste?

-harmful things in the home.
+Household hazardous waste is one of the most harmful things in our homes.
 If not stored and disposed of properly, it can have horrible negative effects on you, your family, and anyone you invite into your home.
-It can also affect garbage disposal workers if placed in normal household waste, as it may expose them to harmful products which they aren’t prepared for¹.

 What is household hazardous waste?

-Basically, household hazardous waste is anything which can’t be disposed of in normal waste channels, or which has to be treated in a certain way first.
-Something may be considered hazardous if it can catch fire, react, or explode, or if it is corrosive or toxic to human health or surrounding ecosystems².
+Basically, household hazardous waste is anything substance which can’t be disposed of in normal waste channels or which has to be treated in a certain way first.

 Some of the objects that are usually classified as hazardous are:

-- Electronic products including televisions, computers, and mobile phones³.
+- Electronic products including televisions, computers, and mobile phones

 These are just a few examples of hazardous products.
 If you are in doubt, then follow instructions on packets and/or contact your local rubbish disposal company.
 Make sure that you are careful when handling hazardous waste, or you could compromise the health and viability of the entire waste stream.